99003746/store/python_project/readme.md

 chart.add_data(values)

 # set the title of the chart
-chart.title = " BarChart "
+chart.title = " Student Marks Analysis "

 # set the title of the x-axis
 chart.x_axis.title = " MARKS "